Jadens-arc/Pink-Twitter/README.md

 Initially I saw 12 colors until I checked the comments and saw some people reporting 60+ colors.

-It was at this point I realized I had to step in and proved definitively how many colors there were
+It was at this point I realized I had to step in and prove definitively how many colors there were

 The final out put and the definitive answer to how many colors are there is 108